Warrane

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Warrane has 27 active public transport stops, all bus services.
-These stops are served by 47 routes, offering 4,315 weekly passenger trips in total.
-The area's transport accessibility is rated excellent, with residents typically located 151 meters from the nearest stop.
-Most residents commute outward daily.
-Car remains the dominant mode of transport at 82%, while bus accounts for 11%.
-On average, there is one vehicle per dwelling, lower than the regional average.
+Warrane has 27 active public transport stops, all of which are bus stops.
+These stops are served by 47 different routes that collectively facilitate 4,315 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically located just 151 meters from the nearest stop.
+As a predominantly residential area, most residents commute outward.
+Cars remain the primary mode of transportation, used by 82% of residents, while buses are used by 11%.
+On average, there is one car per dwelling, which is below the regional average.

-According to the 2021 Census, only 5.1% of residents work from home, which may reflect COVID-19 conditions.
-All routes combined offer an average of 616 trips per day, equating to approximately 159 weekly trips per individual stop.
+According to the 2021 Census, only 5.1% of residents work from home, a figure that may have been influenced by COVID-19 conditions.
+The service frequency averages 616 trips per day across all routes, equating to approximately 159 weekly trips per stop.

 Frequently Asked Questions - Transport